To Avoid Layoffs, Use the Proper Tools, Say Employment Experts

 BOSS: “That’s a very mature attitude.
 I’ll write you a good recommendation.”

-BRAD: “Okay.
+BRAD: “OK.
 Can you staple these photos to it?”

 BRAD: “I think the one with the sheep came out nice.”